k0marrr1/nyc-mhtn-ds-021720/week_3/mod_1_project/README.md

 ## Checklist:

 Project Checklist:
-- Pull data from at least 2/3 sources (1 data source per team member). ❏ Create a database on​your current AWS instance ​to hold your data ❏ Develop an ETL pipeline for your data
+- Pull data from at least 2/3 sources (1 data source per team member).
+- Develop a pipeline for your data, from API/scraping to dataframe
-- Generate descriptive statistics to compare the success of different films ❏ A slideshow presentation that entails the following:
+- Generate descriptive statistics to compare the success of different content
+- A slideshow presentation that entails the following:
 - The purpose of your analysis and why it matters
-- 4 ​well labeled​ visualizations created using Matplotlib/Seaborn
+- 4 well labeled visualizations created using Matplotlib/Seaborn
-- 2 meaningful summary tables
+- 2 meaningful summary tables (do not copy and paste results from Pandas)
-- Give at least two actionable insights (What type of films should they be looking to produce?
+- Give at least two actionable insights (What type of content should they be looking to produce?
 What should the budget requirements be?
-Should they recruit certain actors for their films?)
+Should they recruit certain actors for their content?)
 - Posted to git repo:
-- A r​eadme.md​ listing lab members, project goals, etc
+- A readme.md listing team members, project goals, etc
-- Python files and/or Jupyter notebook or of ​clean and commented code​ so an independent party can replicate your analysis
+- Python files and/or Jupyter notebook or of clean and commented code so an independent party can replicate your analysis
 - A link to your Google slide show